arlionn/tssc/README.md

 <td style="text-align:center;">

-module providing an object oriented implementation of HTML in Mata
+An object oriented implementation of HTML in Mata.

 </td>